Jabri Abdur-Rahim: Virginia

 On August 1, 2020, Abdur-Rahim enrolled at UVA.
 He saw action in 8 games, the first being against Towson in the season opener in Bubbleville.
 Abdur-Rahim was on the floor for 4 minutes while shooting 1-of-2 from the field and finished with 3 points.
-Six days later, Abdur-Rahim played in his second game as a Cavalier against St. Francis.
+Six days later, Abdur-Rahim played in his second game as a Cavalier against St. Francis (PA).
 He was on the floor for 11 minutes but went 0-of-3 from the field with one assist and one rebound.
-Abdur-Rahim didn't see as much time as he would like to due to the deep bench of the team, and the fact that he was still recovering from his season-ending foot injury from his senior year at Blair Academy.
+Abdur-Rahim did not see as much time as he would like to due to the deep bench of the team, and the fact that he was still recovering from his season-ending foot injury from his senior year at Blair Academy.
 On March 29, 2021, Abdur-Rahim entered the transfer portal, officially ending his tenure as a Cavalier.

 Georgia

 On April 12, 2021, Abdur-Rahim announced that he would transfer to Georgia.
 On May 27, 2021 Georgia and Abdur-Rahim made the transfer official.

+In his third season with the Bulldogs, Abdur-Rahim averaged 12.2 points per game and started 27 games.

+Providence College

+In April 2024, Abdur-Rahim put his name in the 2024 NBA Draft and the transfer portal.
+He then committed to Providence College for the 2024–2025 season.

+Professional Career

+On October 25, 2025, Abdur-Rahim was selected 29th overall in 2025 NBA G League draft by the Stockton Kings.
+He played with the Sacramento Kings in NBA Summer League.